The Book Hive is a place that celebrates the beauty of printed material – as well as the pleasures of whimsical, alternative curation.

-As a place that celebrates the beauty of printed material, our stock is displayed in such a way as to maximise the visual impact of book design.
-The building itself has been lovingly renovated inside, combining the old charm and character of the original design with a playful sense of fun and panache.
-It is a place to visit, browse and spend time reading as much as it is a place to come and buy books.
+The building itself has been lovingly renovated inside, combining the charm and character of the original space with a playful sense of fun and panache.
+The overall effect is an invitation to browse, discuss and spend time reading – not just to come and buy books.